Its 2019 – Isn’t the Data Warehouse dead?

 - Published data that is delivered on a regular schedule and that is known, repeatable, and ready for use.”

 We agree with Eckerson when they say:

-AgileData.io relies on you landing your data from your systems of record into some form of a data lake.
-From there we enable your Business Analysts to define the core business events and core business concepts that represent your business plus create business rules that map the data from your lake to those events and concepts.
+AgileData relies on the landing of your data from your systems of record into our history layer (a data lake-ish pattern).
+From there we enable your analysts to define the core business events and core business concepts that represent your business plus create business rules that map the data from your lake to those events and concepts.